shakogegia/shakogegia.github.io/data/articles/mobile-development-with-react-native.md

 Expo is a set of tools, libraries and services which let you build native iOS and Android apps by writing JavaScript.
 The SDK is a native-and-JS library which provides access to the device's system functionality (things like the camera, contacts, local storage, and other hardware).
-Expo also provides UI components. e.g. icons, blur views, and more.
+Expo also provides UI components.e.g. icons, blur views, and more.
 Expo SDK provides access to services:
 Expo can manage your Assets for you
 Push Notifications